WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/commas.md

 ## Commas and other clauses

 Generally, it is beneficial to use commas for setting off specific kinds of clauses for better comprehension.
 - Use a comma before the word *which* at the beginning of a nonrestrictive clause.
-See "Pronouns - Relative pronouns" for additional details.
+See [Pronouns - Relative pronouns]() for additional details.
 - Put a semicolon, period, or a dash before a conjunctive adverb such as *therefore, hence, besides, however*, and insert a comma after the adverb.
 - Don't use a comma before the causal conjunction *because* unless it is being used at the start of a nonrestrictive clause.